lancemnguyen/dynamo/README.md

 The DynamoCards project integrates frontend and backend technologies to efficiently parse and organize lengthy YouTube transcripts, revolutionizing study processes and enhancing digital learning experiences.
 By leveraging advanced AI and semantic extraction algorithms, the tool helps students and educators distill hours of lecture material into concise, digestible insights.

 ## Features
-- **Semantic Extraction Algorithm (SEA)**: Streamlines the parsing of lengthy YouTube transcripts to identify and organize key concepts and terms.
+- **Youtube Transcript Retrieval & Summarization**: Streamlines the parsing of lengthy YouTube transcripts and converts it into concise summaries to identify and organize key concepts and terms.
-- **Efficient Study Process**: Converts university lectures and lengthy video content into concise summaries and key insights.
 - **Frontend-Backend Integration**: Seamless communication between frontend and backend to handle video analysis and display results.
 - **User-Friendly Interface**: Manage and interact with parsed data through an intuitive React-based frontend.
 - **Flashcard Management**: Generate and handle flashcards for key concepts, enhancing study habits and information retention.